Kevin Barry (boxer): Training career

 Barry remained involved in boxing and became a trainer.
 After New Zealand Heavyweight David Tua won bronze at the 1992 Summer Olympics in Barcelona, Barry helped persuade him to turn professional, managing Tua from 1992 to 2003 and acting as his trainer from 2001 to 2003.

 Under Barry's management Tua became a contender, unsuccessfully challenging heavyweight champion Lennox Lewis in 2000.
 In addition Barry has a number of up and coming boxers under his guidance.
 He also trains prominent businessmen, Las Vegas club owners, and Wall Street businessmen.

 Personal life

 Barry is married to former New Zealand Olympic gymnast Tanya Moss.
-They have three children together (daughter Jordy, and twin sons Taylor and Mitchell).
+They have three children together (daughter Jordy and twin sons Taylor and Mitchell).
 They reside in Las Vegas, Nevada.

-A frequent commentator on New Zealand boxing broadcasts, and is a prominent member of the New Zealand boxing community, Barry has been active in nearly all facets of boxing, from Olympic athlete to trainer, manager, promoter, and television commentator.
+A frequent commentator on New Zealand boxing broadcasts and a prominent member of the New Zealand boxing community, Barry has been active in nearly all facets of boxing, from Olympic athlete to trainer, manager, promoter and television commentator.